-If you are reading this article - you probably spend a lot of time on the internet.
+If you are reading this article—you, like many others, probably spend a lot of time on the internet.
 But what is this habit doing to you and your literacy skills?
 Recent research now lets us know.

 What the Research Says